zeinababdo546/sleep-stage-classification-from-BCG-signals-using-deep-learning./README.md

 # # Sleep-Stage-Classification-using-ECG-based-IHR-Signals
 ##  Abstract
-"Automated sleep stage classification is vital for accessible sleep health monitoring.
+Automated sleep stage classification is vital for accessible sleep health monitoring.
 This project develops a high-performance pipeline for classifying five sleep stages (Wake, N1, N2, N3, and REM) using only single-lead ECG signals.
 Our methodology integrates digital signal processing with a hybrid CNN-LSTM architecture, combining 1D-ResNet for spatial feature extraction and Bidirectional LSTM for temporal context modeling.

 To enhance classification accuracy, we utilize a dual-domain approach, merging time-domain Instantaneous Heart Rate (IHR) with spectral frequency features (LF, HF,lf_nu, hf_nu, LF/HF ratio).
 Key challenges like class imbalance and signal noise are addressed through SMOTE oversampling and strategic data augmentation.
-Evaluated on the MESA dataset, the model achieves a competitive 63% accuracy, providing a computationally efficient and interpretable alternative to traditional multi-modal sleep staging systems."
+Evaluated on the MESA dataset, the model achieves a competitive 63% accuracy, providing a computationally efficient and interpretable alternative to traditional multi-modal sleep staging systems.

 ## Performance Results